On August 26, 2025, most cities and towns in Alabama with a mayor-council form of government will hold elections.

 One of the most misunderstood aspects of municipal government is the separation of powers between the mayor and the council.
 Like government on the state and federal levels, municipal government is divided into three separate branches: executive, legislative, and judicial.
 Each of these branches has distinct duties, powers, and restrictions on how far it can intrude into the affairs of the other branches.

 At the municipal level, the mayor serves as the head of the executive branch.
 As such, the mayor is responsible for overseeing day-to-day operations of the municipality.
 He or she oversees municipal employees, makes sure that bills are paid on time, executes municipal contracts, and, in general, performs many of the same functions as a CEO of a private corporation.
-In cities with populations of more than 12,000, the mayor is not a member of the council.
+In cities with populations of more than 12,000, including Sylacauga, the mayor is not a member of the council.
+The mayor's "veto" authority is limited to city council actions of a permanent nature and does not extend to other council actions.
+The council can override the mayor's veto with a two-thirds majority vote.

 The city council is the legislative branch and has authority over the municipality's finances and property, establishes policies, passes ordinances and resolutions, sets tax levels, determines what services the municipality will offer, and has authority over all other legislative aspects of municipal government.